Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture

 Let $j'$ and $i'$ be the values of $j$ and $i$, respectively, that attain the maxima in (\ref{inf4}).
 Then, This provides a lower bound for the value of (\ref{inf4}), namely the case where $h=0$.
-The fact that $\mathbb{F}_q[p(t)]\subset\mathbb{F}_q[t]$ and the equation (\ref{inf5}) show that this lower bound is attained, hence This completes the proof of Theorem \ref{mainresult}. \end{proof} The next section proves the link between $t$-LC and number walls and develops the combinatorial theory required to prove Theorem \ref{log2}.
+The fact that $\K[P(t)]\subset\K[t]$ combined with Lemma \ref{lemma4} show that this lower bound is attained, hence This completes the proof of Theorem \ref{mainresult}. \end{proof}